COMMUNITY MANAGEMENT OF ACUTE MALNUTRITION

 CMAM brings critical malnutrition treatment directly to those who need it most, administered locally by community members.

 This works by training volunteers from the community to look for the symptoms of undernutrition before they become life-threatening.
-Children at risk are treated in their own homes with vitamin-enriched therapeutic food and monitored through bi-weekly home visits from health staff.
+Children at risk are treated in their own homes with vitamin-enriched therapeutic food (RUTF) and monitored through bi-weekly home visits from health staff.

 By 2004, after a successful pilot in Malawi yielded excellent results in treatment outcomes, coverage, and community acceptance, CMAM was ready to expand.
 With assistance from UNICEF and funding from USAID, we published several field guides and training modules to facilitate replicating the program.